AllenCellModeling/fish_morphology_code/data/README.md

 - Two FISH probes per cell (eight probes overall)

 Also included are
+- expert annotations of these ~5000 segmented cells
 - FISH images of cells without a GFP labeled structure (~30 probes)
 - scRNAseq (Split-seq) data collected on approximately 22,000 cells that underwent similar differentiaion protocals as the cells we imaged